Hasims2001/Mohammad-Hasim-Shaikh-Frontend-Developer/README.md

 ```

-Feel free to explore the project using the provided links and discover the world of recipes and culinary creativity!
+Feel free to explore the project using the provided links and discover!